Our lasagna is so good, it gets eaten for breakfast!

 I hope my friend doesn't mind that I exploit the story, but I made my go-to recipe (you know the one...you have it memorized, have most of the ingredients in your kitchen, have made it 1000 times!) for her family while they're going through a health scare.

 She decided to cook it that next morning to take to her hubby in the hospital for lunch.
-It was so tempting that lasagna for breakfast it was!
+It was so tempting when she arrived, that lasagna for breakfast it was!

 Another tip: It's just as easy to make two batches as it is to make one.
 It freezes well, either before cooking, or after.